Case Studies 3D shoulder model

 Outcome

-The surgeon, Mr. Eames, contacted Axial3D to produce multiple 3D printed models from the patient’s 2D CT scans to assess bone stock on both the humeral head and glenoid fossa.
-It also allowed Mr. Eames to assess the joint structure once the bones were separated from one another (like in the image above).
+Surgeon, Mr. Eames, proactively engaged Axial3D to generate multiple 3D printed models derived from the patient’s 2D CT scans.
+This approach facilitated a comprehensive assessment of bone stock in both the humeral head and glenoid fossa.
+Furthermore, it empowered Mr. Eames to evaluate the joint structure post-separation.

-The 3D models were critical tools in Mr. Eames’ plan for separation and reconstructive procedures.
-The model allowed him to plan his exact approach and collect the appropriate equipment for the reconstruction well in advance of stepping foot into the operating theater.
-This resulted in reduced time spent in the OR, and a much better experience for the patient.
-Following the procedure and joint replacement the patient was able to regain use of their shoulder joint, vastly improving their quality of life.
+The 3D models emerged as indispensable tools in Mr. Eames’ meticulous plan for separation and reconstructive procedures.
+This innovative technology allowed him to precisely strategize his surgical approach and gather the requisite equipment for reconstruction well in advance of entering the operating theater.
+The result was a streamlined surgical process, reducing time spent in the operating room and significantly enhancing the overall patient experience.
+Subsequent to the procedure and joint replacement, the patient regained use of their shoulder joint, marking a substantial improvement in their quality of life.

 Do you have a complicated patient case?
 What could we 3D print for your speciality?
 Find out if you’re eligible for a free patient-specific 3D printed model of your next patient case.